krad/krad.tv/README.md

 krad.tv
 =======

-This is the front end React for krad.tv
+This is the front end React app for krad.tv